apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 1. If the `s3guard` profile is not set, then the S3Guard properties are those of the test configuration set in `contract-test-options.xml` or `auth-keys.xml`

-If the `s3guard` profile *is* set,
+If the `s3guard` profile *is* set:
 1. The S3Guard options from maven (the dynamo and authoritative flags) overwrite any previously set in the configuration files.
 1. DynamoDB will be configured to create any missing tables.
-1. When using DynamoDB and running ITestDynamoDBMetadataStore, the fs.s3a.s3guard.ddb.test.table property should be configured, and the name of that table should be different than what is used for fs.s3a.s3guard.ddb.table.
+1. When using DynamoDB and running `ITestDynamoDBMetadataStore`, the `fs.s3a.s3guard.ddb.test.table` property MUST be configured, and the name of that table MUST be different than what is used for `fs.s3a.s3guard.ddb.table`.
 The test table is destroyed and modified multiple times during the test.
  1. Several of the tests create and destroy DynamoDB tables.
 The table names are prefixed with the value defined by